Vaccinations for disabled people

 Young people aged 16 and 17 can get a free Pfizer booster 6 months after completing their primary course.

 Talk to a trained advisor

 If you are worried about getting the vaccine, you can talk to a trained advisor in the Healthline disability team.
 The team is made up of people who have experience of a disability themselves, or who have worked with the disabled community.

 They will support you, your whānau or someone you care for and answer any questions you may have about:

 - accessibility arrangements and getting mobility assistance at different vaccination centres

 - any effects the vaccine may have on you or your medications.

 The disability team is available Monday to Friday, from 8am to 8pm.

 Using My Vaccine Pass is no longer a legal requirement, but some businesses, events and venues may choose to still use it.
-This means you may need to show your My Vaccine Pass to enter some places.
+This means you may be asked to show your My Vaccine Pass.
 You can still receive essential care even if you do not have a My Vaccine Pass.

 Where to get your vaccination